ManuelLopezPaz/premier-league-home-advantage/README.md

 - The model explains 30.8% of variance in goal difference (R² = 0.308)
 - Home win rate fell from 46.2% to 38.9% during COVID (p = 0.002)
 - Average home goals dropped from 1.543 to 1.381 (p = 0.012)
-- Cohen's d = 0.15 — the effect is real but small
 - The COVID dummy is not significant in the OLS model (p = 0.069)

 ## Data